XKirby/en/techniques.md

 > ### *Split*{: .positive-color} *(+1 FP)*{: .spirit-color }
 >
 > The user can divide this Technique's effects between any valid targets, including themselves, such as to heal themselves with *Hearty*{: .positive-color } instead of the target, or to use different *Element*{: .positive-color } traits against different enemies.
-> It can't be used to redirect damage, and the new targets must have been valid choices at the time the Technique was used
+> It can't be used to redirect damage, and the new targets must have been valid choices at the time the Technique was used.
+> These effects also work on [Target] Traits.

 {: .content-callout }
 > ### *Strike-Through*{: .positive-color} *(+1 FP)*{: .spirit-color } [Strikes] [Target] [X]